Hosted vs Non Hosted Websites

 Domain names, web hosting service and the actual website (software/code) are all independent entities that can be purchased from different companies or from the same one if they offer them.

-Since they are independent, not all companies offer all of them.
-While it can be convenient to purchase them from the same company, it’s not required.
+Since they are independent services, not all companies are a one stop shop.
+While it can be convenient to purchase a domain, hosting and website from the same company, it’s not required.
 There are some good reasons to buy them separately too.

 Self-Hosted Websites (also called Non-Hosted)